ssdhaliwal/kendo-ui-core/docs/controls/navigation/treeview/how-to/hide-checkboxes-for-root-level.md

 The example below demonstrates how to use the `checkboxes.template` configuration option to hide the checkboxes for the root level items in a Kendo UI TreeView widget.

+Added ' && !item.hasChildren' in the template to only have checkbox's for the children.
 ###### Example

 ```html